 If you are like most, you have been warned about getting pulled over for a DUI or OVI.
 You can probably picture a police officer pulling over a suspected driver and having them walk in a straight line.
 While there are common ideas about driving or operating a vehicle under the influence.
 However, many times, people and the media misrepresent the truth about these offenses.
-At The Koffel Law Firm, we believe that you should be aware of your rights at all times.
+At Koffel Brininger Nesbitt, we believe that you should be aware of your rights at all times.
 That is why we tackle some myths and facts about OVIs in Columbus, Ohio.

 Myths About OVIs